Program Course Schedule

 The program admits a new cohort of six to ten students each year.
 Students complete a minimum of 36 semester hours, which includes six hours of electives.
 The program is designed to be completed in two years.

 Classes are offered in the evenings to accommodate teachers’ work schedules during winter and fall semesters.
-Spring and summer classes are offered during the day and are adjusted to school calendars.
+Spring and Summer classes are offered during the day and are adjusted to school calendars.

 Fall